 by Texas Homesteader ~

-When I invite my parents for dinner, RancherMan often grills the main entree outside.
+When I invite my parents for dinner RancherMan often grills the main entrée outside.
 There might be grilled chicken, steak or pork.
 It will be delicious of course, but what will I make to go with it?

 But I sometimes add other veggies too depending upon what I have growing in the garden or what I can pick up at the store.
 Maybe broccoli or asparagus, green bell pepper or red onion.
-It’s really never been the same dish twice!

 But the key here is to add as much color as you can.

-Different Veggie Densities
+Different Veggie Densities Require Different Cooking Time

 I’ll often chop & partially cook the more dense veggies such as the carrots and potatoes since they take longer to cook.
 This will assure they’re cooked to the same texture as the other veggies once it all goes into the oven.